 Agents in collective intelligence swarms communicate with each other and share knowledge.
-Federated learning, illustrated below, is one example of a commonly-used knowledge-sharing mechanism.
+Federated learning is one example of a commonly-used knowledge-sharing mechanism.
 As new, better communication and knowledge-sharing mechanisms are established, collective intelligence systems will become more capable and powerful.
 In the future, when collective intelligence swarms are comprised of truly intelligent agents, their capabilities will extend beyond anything we can currently envision.

 In nature, swarms of organisms work together to perform actions that surpass the capabilities of each individual.
 By interacting with each other, learning, and sharing information, these collections of organisms are able to solve problems in sometimes unexpected ways.